bloc97/Anime4K/Preprint.md

 Learning-based approaches (such as waifu2x, VDSR, EDSR, etc.) are a few orders of magnitude too slow for real-time (<30ms) applications, especially at UHD resolutions.
 Furthermore, the resulting algorithm outputs good quality upscales of 720p anime for 1080p screens, potentially allowing users to save disk space and/or network bandwidth by only archiving 720p encodes.

-Note: Often 1080p anime is not true 1080p.
-They are often mastered in the studio at around 900p, then upscaled to 1080p for the final product.
+To further complicate the issue, 1080p anime is often not true 1080p.
+They are usually mastered in the studio at around 900p, then upscaled to 1080p for the final product.
 Some exceptions include blu-ray masters of full-length animation films.

 ### Existing algorithms
 As a general rule, an image can be decomposed into two parts, its low frequency components ***LR_U*** and a high frequency residual ***r***.